kevincloud/ld-lambda-one/README.md

 1. AWS Credentials - AWS Console --> IAM --> Users --> Add User.
 Enter username (i.e. YOURNAME-api) and select programmatic access.
 This user will need administrator access.

 ### Running Terraform

 1. Clone this repo into your local environment.
 1. Rename the `terraform.tfvars.example` file to `terraform.tfvars`.
 1. Edit the `terraform.tfvars` file and enter your own information for each variable.
 Variable descriptions are in the `variables.tf` file.
 1. Run the command `terraform init` to download all providers.
 1. Run the command `terraform apply --auto-approve`.
-1. When finished, you'll be provided a URL to your website.
+1. When terraform finished, you'll be given a URL to your website.
 Plug it into your browser and start using the demo!

+### Teardown

-1. When you're finished, PLEASE tear it down.
+When you're finished, PLEASE tear it down.
 It's very, very easy.
 Just run the command `terraform destroy --auto-approve`

 That's it!
 Everything is already wired up for you.